badtobiop/badtobiop/README.md

   </table>
 </div>

-> *"In the ninja world, those who break the rules are scum, that's true, but those who abandon their friends are worse than scum."* — **Obito Uchiha** 🌀👁️
+> *"Look at me!
+There's nothing in my heart!
+I don't feel pain any longer...
+There's no need to feel guilty, Kakashi.
+This hole was opened up by this world of hell. "* — **Obito Uchiha** 🌀👁️

 ---